MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/advanced-management.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-Microsoft Syntex Advanced Management provides a suite of features that can help you:
+Microsoft Syntex Advanced Management is a Microsoft 365 add-on that provides a suite of features that can help you:

 - Govern SharePoint and OneDrive
 - Enhance Microsoft 365 secure collaboration capabilities

-Syntex Advanced Management is a Microsoft 365 add-on for organizations that use E3 or E5 licenses.

 Articles that cover features that use Syntex Advanced Management are designated with  [!INCLUDE[Advanced Management](includes/advanced-management.md)] at the top.